 \section{Introduction}

-The neural network is a machine learning technique which can handle complex structures in data by combining a linear transformation and non-linear transformations \citep{goodfellow2016deep}.
+The neural network is a machine learning technique that can handle complex structures in data by combining linear transformations and non-linear transformations \citep{goodfellow2016deep}.
 The neural network can show great predictive power when dealing with unstructured data ranging from image data to natural language processing.
-Moreover, the end-to-end learning is possible by grasping the inherent structure of data only with inputs and outputs without explicit intermediate steps.
+Moreover, end-to-end learning is possible by grasping the inherent structure of data only with inputs and outputs without explicit intermediate steps.
 Such properties have played major roles in the rapid development of numerous artificial intelligence applications.

 The Bayesian neural network (BNN) provides the uncertainty of the prediction from the probability distribution of the model parameters.
-Before observing the data, A prior distribution that reflects prior beliefs about the model is put over the parameter space of the neural network model.
-As observations are added, a posterior distribution is computed by updating the prior distribution via Bayes' rule. \citet{Neal_1996, williams1996computing} shows that a shallow BNN which has only one infinite-width hidden layer converges to a Gaussian process regression model.
-This means that the shallow BNN is an approximation of the nonparametric Bayesian regression model. \citet{Lee_Bahri_Novak_Schoenholz_Pennington_Sohl-Dickstein_2017, matthews2018gaussian} extended this result to the deep BNN model.
+Before observing the data, a prior distribution that reflects prior beliefs about the model is put over the parameter space of the neural network model.
+As observations are added, a posterior distribution is computed by updating the prior distribution via Bayes' rule. \citet{Neal_1996, williams1996computing} showed that a shallow BNN which has only one infinite-width hidden layer converges to a Gaussian process regression model.
+This means that the shallow BNN can be regarded as a finite approximation of the nonparametric Bayesian regression model. \citet{Lee_Bahri_Novak_Schoenholz_Pennington_Sohl-Dickstein_2017, matthews2018gaussian} extended this result to the deep BNN model.